Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: Models and Update Algorithms

 \section{Models and Update Algorithms}

-We study two prototypical lattice spin systems—the ferromagnetic Ising model ($q=2$) and the three-state Potts model ($q=3$) - defined on a two-dimensional square lattice of linear size $L$ with periodic boundary conditions.
+We study three prototypical lattice spin systems---the ferromagnetic Ising model ($q=2$), three-state Potts model ($q=3$) and four-state Potts model ($q = 4$) ---defined on a two-dimensional square lattice of linear size $L$ with periodic boundary conditions.
 Each site $i$ carries a discrete variable $s_i \in \{1, \ldots, q\}$.

 For the Ising case ($q=2$), the spin variables are conventionally written as $s_i = \pm 1$, and the Hamiltonian takes the standard form

 where the sum runs over nearest-neighbor pairs and $J>0$ denotes the ferromagnetic coupling (set to unity in what follows).